 The oXygen XML Schema documentation tool allows you to easily generate full documentation for the XML Schema content models, including comprehensive diagrams, annotations, and cross references.

-The documentation for the XSLT 2.0 stylesheets XML Schema can be found here.
+The documentation for the XSLT 2.0 XML Schema can be found here.

-For large XML Schemas a "generate chunks" option is available for the HTML format that will output documentation in multiple files.
-The documentation includes diagrams representing the models for the XML elements, attributes, types, etc.
+For large XML Schemas a generate documentation option is available for the HTML format that will output documentation in multiple files.
+The documentation includes diagrams representing the models for the XML elements, attributes, and types.